 Backpacking London is an unforgettable experience – you’ll get to see the highlights of the city’s history, its arts and music scene, and enjoy a tasty dinner and a few drinks with your new travel mates.
 And visiting London on a budget is completely possible – although many people will tell you otherwise.

 It is true that London is expensive – compared to the north of England, drinks can cost four times as more, meals double the price, accommodation two to three times the price.
 Don’t get me started on the housing market… luckily that’s not something that you’ll have to worry about if you’re just in London for a short trip!
 This being said, there are some great London travel hacks that can really help you save money in the British capital.

 I lived in London for the first 18 years of my life, visited regularly while I was at uni in Bristol and have recently spent another 5 months back there.
 I’ve never had much money – I’ve either been a student, on a low internship wage or a freelancer – so if you’re after someone who knows all about the cheapest things to do in London, read on.

 I thought I’d make this guide to backpacking in London for any travellers who are visiting London for the first time.
-Our capital’s expensive, but there are ways to do things for cheap or even free things to do in London!
+Our capital’s expensive, but there are plenty of cheap or even free things to do in London!
 So if you’re travelling Europe on a budget, do not fret.
 Here are my finest tips for seeing the very best of London on a budget.

 Getting to London